 The Backend Developer

 With the website’s frontend built (remember that is like the front panel of the kiosk) the project is fleshed out by the backend developer.
 Is the website supposed to save the email address in a database when the user submits a form?
 They’ll make it happen.
 Does an email need to be sent out, or a document written up and returned?
 Any heavy lifting that the website needs to do, the backend developer will get that implemented for you.
 Like the innards of that DVD kiosk, getting all those little belts and gears in place.
-Like clockwork.
+It’s got to run like clockwork.

 Webdev Takes a Team, Or Maybe Not?